MD Anderson Cancer Center: Recognition

 In addition to its No. 1 ranking in cancer care by U.S. News & World Report, the cancer center ranks first in the number of National Cancer Institute grants and invested $1.2 billion in research in FY 2023.
 The cancer center also has received Magnet Nursing recognition from the American Nurses Credentialing Center.
 The University of Texas MD Anderson Cancer Center has consistently ranked as the world's #1 hospital in oncology care and research.
-In 2024, Asbestos.com reported MD Anderson as #1 among the 10 Most High-Tech Cancer Hospitals in America.
 The University of Texas MD Anderson Cancer Center has been ranked #1 in cancer care by U.S. News & World Report for the 2024-2025 period.
 This ranking marks the tenth consecutive year that MD Anderson has achieved the top position, maintaining its leading status since 2014.

 In May 1996, the Pan American Health Organization (PAHO/WHO) established the Collaborating Center for Supportive Cancer Care at the Pain Research Group, The University of Texas MD Anderson Cancer Center.
 The terms of reference engage the MD Anderson Center in the development of palliative care programs throughout Latin America and the Caribbean.